dorothym/bustime1/README.md

 ## Dependencies and requirements
 This application requires an internet connection and depends on data from [MTA Bus Time](http://bustime.mta.info/wiki/Developers/Index).

-To run this application locally, you must [request a BusTime key from the MTA](http://spreadsheets.google.com/viewform?hl=en&formkey=dG9kcGIxRFpSS0NhQWM4UjA0V0VkNGc6MQ#gid=0) and export it from your `.bash_profile`:
+This application is not deployed yet.
+To run it locally, you must [request a BusTime key from the MTA](http://spreadsheets.google.com/viewform?hl=en&formkey=dG9kcGIxRFpSS0NhQWM4UjA0V0VkNGc6MQ#gid=0) and export it from your `.bash_profile`:

 ```
 export MTA_BUSTIME_KEY='[your key here]'